 For one homeowner in Manhattan, his compact 860-square-foot apartment left much to be desired.
 The kitchen had a small sink in a strange location and the stove and refrigerator were right next to each other.
 Aesthetically, it needed work as well.
-The pine cabinets were behind the times as were the flooring and countertops.
+The pine cabinets were outdated as were the flooring and countertops.

-So the homeowner turned to Sweeten to find a contractor that specialized in renovating small spaces.
+They found a contractor who specialized in renovating small spaces.
 The main objective was to remove the dividing wall between the kitchen and family room to make the space feel larger and more modern.
 However, storage was also a priority.
 They replaced the dividing wall with a custom cabinet unit that had storage on both sides.
 On the kitchen side, it houses an integrated refrigerator and on the other side, pantry items.
 This was a nice compromise.

 Modern layout: An entry wall of tall kitchen cabinets